justBerna/zodiac_sun/README.md

 # Zodiac Sun
-A personal week-long challenge to showcase my ability to pick up new tools/languages quickly.
+A personal week-long project to challenge myself with learning a new programming language.

 Find and display some data on a user's zodiac sun sign, given their date of birth as input.